00:00-00:05

 Caption: Nearly 8 out of 10 patients achieved or maintained NAPSI=0 through week 264

-Caption: UNCOVER-3 POST HOC ANALYSIS: NAPSI=0 response rates through 5 years, observed
+Caption: UNCOVER-3 post hoc analysis: NAPSI=0 response rates through 5 years, observed

 Caption: NAPSI=0 response rates were for a subset of patients from UNCOVER-3 with baseline nail psoriasis.
 For nail psoriasis assessments, only fingernail psoriasis was assessed in UNCOVER-3.
 The mean baseline NAPSI score was 27 for Taltz.
-The open-label phase of the study has limitations (e.g. no placebo comparison, patients remaining in the extension phase may be those with better results).

 Caption: Please see Important Safety Information throughout this video and accompanying Prescribing Information and Medication Guide.
 Instructions for Use are included with the device.